Progression in English

 This class will enable you to revise and learn new skills in an informal and fun way, away from the stresses of normal family life.
 You will have the opportunity to work in an adult environment and have access to a qualified adult and family learning tutor.
 You will have the opportunity to ask questions and to improve your skills in reading, writing, speaking and listening, spelling, punctuation and grammar.
 You will also be able to find out about other available courses.

-All of our teaching and learning is provided in an environment that is exclusive to adults; this is supportive and safe and where professional teaching is individualised to the requirements of each learner, individual progression in learning is the goal.
+All our teaching and learning is provided in an environment that is exclusive to adults; this is supportive and safe and where professional teaching is individualised to the requirements of each learner.
+Individual progression in learning is the goal.
 Learning support will be provided by the tutor.
 Teaching is through practical activities, group work and discussion.
 Full participation will require you to find some time to complete homework, which will be marked and commented on by the tutor with guidance to help you to know how to improve.
 You will also be able to find out about other available courses.

 How will progress be monitored and assessed?